CGNS/cgns.github.io/CGNS-ReST-site/source/standard/CGIO/CGNS_CGIO_links.rst

 :Modes:  `- w m`

 :Description:
   Creates a link node as a child of the parent node identified by pid in the database given by cgio_num.
 The name of the node is given by name, the name of the linked-to file by filename, and the pathname to the linked-to node by name_in_file.
 If this is an internal link (link to a node in the same database), then filename should be defined as NULL or an empty string.
-The function returns 0 and the indentifier of the new node in id on success, otherwise an error code is returned.
+The function returns 0 and the identifier of the new node in id on success, otherwise an error code is returned.

 cgio_get_link